Follow

 Installation and configuration

-For this steps, we will mainly follow the official documentation.
+For these steps, we will mainly follow the official documentation.

 Dependencies installation